 When we talk about Stephanotis plant care, we’re talking about Stephanotis floribunda, or Madagascar jasmine, though it is not a member of the jasmine family.
-It is one of 5-10 species identified within the genus of twining vine-like shrubs and is the most popular among indoor gardeners.
+It is one of five to ten species identified within the genus of twining vine-like shrubs and is the most popular among indoor gardeners.

-The flowers present as narrow, tubular, waxy ‘horns’ about two inches in length.
-Each flower has a ‘crown’ of five lobes and stamens that someone long ago thought looked like tiny ears; hence the name from the Greek stephanos (crown) and otis (ear).
-The leaves are leathery, oval shaped and opposite, and the plant’s woody tendrils can grow to 20 feet in the wild.
+The flowers present as narrow, tubular, waxy horns about 2 inches (5 cm.) in length.
+Each flower has a crown of five lobes and stamens that someone long ago thought looked like tiny ears, hence the name from the Greek stephanos (crown) and otis (ear).
+The leaves are leathery, oval-shaped, and opposite and the plant’s woody tendrils can grow to 20 feet (6 m.) in the wild.

 Care for Stephanotis

 One of the reasons there isn’t more written about Stephanotis plant care is their difficult nature.
 These fussy tropicals aren’t the easiest plants to care for.
 Stephanotis are easiest to grow in greenhouses where strict attention can be paid to their needs.
-But with time and effort, it is possible to care for Stephanotis in your home.
+With time and effort though, it is possible to care for Stephanotis in your home.

 A trellis should be provided, though when grown indoors, Stephanotis floribunda rarely grows to its maximum height.

-They should be fertilized with a half strength solution twice a month during the growing season, and the plants should be misted regularly since they demand a relative humidity level of 40-80%.
-Because of their need for warmth and constant moisture, Stephanotis plants are also susceptible to both mealybugs and scale.
+They should be fertilized with a half strength solution twice a month during the growing season and the plants should be misted regularly since they demand a relative humidity level of 40 to 80 percent.
+Due to their need for warmth and constant moisture, Stephanotis plants are also susceptible to both mealybugs and scale.

-Summer temperatures are more flexible for Stephanotis flowers as long as averages remain around 70-80°F. (22°C).
-They prefer cooler nights of 55-60°F. (13-16°C).
+Summer temperatures are more flexible for Stephanotis flowers as long as averages remain around 70 to 80 degrees F. (22 C).
+They prefer cooler nights of 55 to 60 degrees F. (13-16 C).
 Since they are tropical in nature, they require medium to bright light, but tend to burn in direct sunlight.

 Winter Indoor Care of Stephanotis Flowers

 Stephanotis are particularly challenging in winter.
-Indoor care of Stephanotis doesn’t mesh well with winter care of people.
-They demand much cooler temperatures hovering around 55°F. (13°C).
-If the temperature rises too high, the plant will die and anything below 50°F. is usually too cold for the plant’s survival.
+Indoor care of Stephanotis doesn’t mesh well with the winter care of people.
+They demand much cooler temperatures hovering around 55 degrees F. (13 C).
+If the temperature rises too high, the plant will die.
+Anything below 50 degrees F. (10 C.) is usually too cold for the plant’s survival.

 Their watering requirements drop dramatically, but they still like the occasional misting.